kimberkay/currency-exchanger-new/README.md

 * _Clone this repository to your desktop_
 * _Open in the code editor of your choice_
 * _Commit and push your .gitignore file to your repo_
-* _Run $ npm install_
+* _Run   $ npm install   in the command line_
-* _Type $npm run build to build your environment_
+* _Run   $ npm run build   to build your environment_
 * _Go to https://exchangerate-api.com to create a free account and acquire your own API key._
-* _Once you have your key, open up the .env file in the root directory   and type in your key and save_
+* _Once you have your key, open up the .env file in the root directory put in your key and save_
 * _Run  $ npm run start  to view the browser and the program's functionality_

 ## Known Bugs